Ayushomega14/Weather-weabsite-using-API/README.md

 ## Inspiration

 In today's fast-paced world, access to accurate weather information is crucial for planning daily activities and making informed decisions.
 Our project, aimed at developing a weather website with API integration, stemmed from the desire to provide users with a seamless and intuitive platform to check weather forecasts conveniently.
 We envision a user-friendly website that not only delivers reliable weather data but also enhances user experience through elegant design and smooth functionality.
-I also inspired by the Bharat Intern as i got a project from them to create a weather website as a intern project.

 ## What it Does